Unthrottled/spring-webflux/README.md

 That way work can be done while that data is getting ready to be processed.

 **Push-Based** programming lends itself to asynchrony.
- Which is needed in order to enable the efficient parallel use of computing resources, on collaborating network hosts or multiple CPU cores within a single machine.
+Which is needed in order to enable the efficient parallel use of computing resources.
+Whether they be  collaborating network hosts or multiple CPU cores within a single machine.

+Remember thread contention?
+Having multiple threads compete for shared resources is a bit of a pain, especially when you want to add more threads!
-It also makes it easier to avoid issues with thread contention as most of the code is processed inside of a **event loop**
+Issues with thread contention in non blocking code is minimal.
+As most of the code is processed inside of a **event loop**

 Wikipedia is nice and gives a handy definition of an event loop: